CartoDB/data-services/geocoder/admin0/README.md

 ### Preparation details

 Users dislike the NaturalEarth aggregation of French regions into the mainland France polygon.
 We have done a minimal amount of subdivision.
-This can be done by executing,
+This can be done by executing `sql/subdivide_polygons.sql`.

-sql/subdivide_polygons.sql

 ## Admin0_synonyms